U-Company/python-private-service-layout/README.md

 If you want to use our layout, you can try [tamplar](https://github.com/u-company/tamplar) or you must change some
 files:

-- info.py
+- info.py.tmpl
-- setup.py
+- setup.py.tmpl
-- makefile
+- makefile.tmpl
 - deployments/.secrets/pip.conf
-- deployments/.envs/local.env
+- deployments/.envs/local.env.tmpl
-- deployments/docker-compose.full.yml
+- deployments/docker-compose.full.yml.tmpl

 tamplar can work with: